 When to submit a course proposal

-You can submit a new course proposal at anytime at least 8 weeks before you plan to run the course.
+You can submit a new course proposal at anytime at least 8 weeks before your planned course start date.

 How to submit a course proposal

-Please be aware that course proposals DO NOT need to be submitted for private courses.
+Please be aware that course proposals DO NOT need to be submitted for invite only courses.

 When you are ready to submit your course proposal, find the ‘course proposals’ tab on your organisation ‘Overview’ section in Course Creator and then select ‘Submit a new course proposal’.

 Only team members with Organisation Admin Permissions will be able to submit a proposal for review.